domestic first class cabin seating.

 Check fares on the “underdog”

-First class fares are competitive just like any other fare type, and airlines will discount to sell their inventory when they need to.
+First-class fares are competitive (just like any other fare type), and airlines will offer discounts to sell their inventory when necessary.
 Airlines often don’t have difficulty selling flights to or from their hubs, but when they’re flying to a city that is a hub for another airline, they may sell seats less quickly.
+For example, Delta Air Lines flies nonstop from San Francisco (a hub for United) to Seattle/Tacoma (a hub for Alaska Airlines).
+Delta’s hub in Seattle is relatively new, and they may have a less established customer base, so they often offer a lower first-class fare in that market.

 Start shopping far in advance

-In some markets, airlines may sell first class inventory at restricted, nonrefundable levels with significant restrictions (like a 50 day advance purchase requirement).
+In some markets, airlines may sell first-class inventory at non-refundable levels with significant restrictions (like a 50-day advance purchase requirement).
 It depends on the market forces at play in a particular market, but it doesn’t hurt to check far in advance of travel.
+Paid first-class inventory tends to book quite close to departure, but if an airline ends up with more seat inventory than they have forecasted to sell, they discount far out to fill seats.

 Keep checking back